Updated November 3, 2014

 “Do you wonder what’s wrong with you if a man doesn’t make a pass at you?
 Men and women can never be friends as long as women expect that unless men come on to them as lovers, they have been rejected.” -feminist Victoria Billings, author of The Womansbook, a tome not kind to men.
-How often do women come on to a man merely to goad him into making a pass, then, reassured of their attractivenss, reject him?
-If often, how does that help curb gender divisiveness and lift us out of the sexual harassment quagmire?
+How often do women come on to a man merely to goad him into making a pass, then, reassured of their attractiveness, reject him?
+If they do that often, how does it help curb gender divisiveness and lift us out of the sexual harassment quagmire?

 very bothersome.
 (It falls within the definition of hostile environment, which now forms the basis for most sexual harassment cases.)
 The harassers seen in the videos are nearly always cast as overbearing boors who pay no attention to a woman’s “no.” (For sure, the promos for the videos almost always cast men as harassing women — and a woman reprimanding the harasser. man.)
 They just don’t get it.
 They persist…and persist…

 Yet as surely as women are taught by Cosmo-type magazines the value of wearing come-hither clothes and “being sought, protesting, then allowing ourselves to be overcome” (Working Woman, August 1994; emphasis mine), men are taught to use persistence as a way of overcoming.